 - Operating system

 Every general purpose computer consists of the hardware, operating system, system programs, and application programs.
 The hardware consists of memory, CPU, ALU, and I/O devices, peripheral device and storage device.
-System program consists of compilers, loaders, editors, OS etc. The application program consists of business program, database programs.
+System program consists of compilers, loaders, editors, OS etc. The application program consists of business programs, database programs.

 Every computer must have an operating system to run other programs.
-The operating system and coordinates the use of the hardware among the various system programs and application programs for a various users.
+The operating system coordinates the use of the hardware among the various system programs and application programs for a various users.
 It simply provides an environment within which other programs can do useful work.